2023 Best Criminology Schools in Pennsylvania

 Read full report on Criminology at Cabrini University

-You’ll join some of the best and brightest minds around you if you attend Villanova University.
-The school came in at #5 on this year’s Best Criminology Schools in Pennsylvania list.
-Located in the large suburb of Villanova, Villanova is a private not-for-profit school with a large student population.
+You’ll be in good company if you decide to attend Villanova University.
+It ranked #5 on our 2023 Best Criminology Schools in Pennsylvania list.
+Located in the large suburb of Villanova, Villanova is a private not-for-profit school with a fairly large student population.

 After completing their degree, criminology graduates from Villanova carry an average student debtload of $27,000.

 With a ranking of #6, Saint Joseph’s University did quite well on this year’s best schools for criminology students.
-Located in the large city of Philadelphia, St. Joe's is a private not-for-profit college with a moderately-sized student population.
+Located in the city of Philadelphia, St. Joe's is a private not-for-profit school with a medium-sized student population.

 On average, criminology graduates from St. Joe's take out $25,688 in student loans while working on their degree.